jupyter-book/blog/posts/2024-11-01-jupyter-book-2-alpha.md

 license: CC-BY-4.0
 ---

-Over the last ten months, the Jupyter Book team have been hard at work; Jupyter Book has become a Jupyter subproject (see https://github.com/jupyter/governance/pull/229), and the team[^jb-eb] [announced a plan][plan] for the release of Jupyter Book 2.
-A combined effort from the Jupyter Book and [Curvenote](https://curvenote.com/) teams has culminated in the alpha release of Jupyter Book 2.0, which has been re-written from the ground up to use the new MyST-MD engine.
+Over the last ten months, the Jupyter Book team have been hard at work; Jupyter Book has [become a Jupyter subproject](https://github.com/jupyter/governance/pull/229), and the team[^jb-eb] announced a [plan to release Jupyter Book 2][plan].
+This post announces the **alpha release of Jupyter Book 2.0**, which has been re-written from the ground up to use the new MyST-MD engine.

 Over the next few months, we will work in preparation for the full release of Jupyter Book 2.
 Stay tuned for more!

-## New Features in `2.0.0a0`
+## New Features in `2.0 alpha`
 ### Rich Hover Previews
 Try hovering over [this tooltip about tooltips!](https://en.wikipedia.org/wiki/Tooltip).
 The new MyST book and article themes provide useful hover previews for links to other MyST content, Wikipedia, GitHub issues, and many more.